About the OPAAC

 - Provides services to adults with special needs;

 Advancing the well-being of Older Persons (Cayman Islands Older Persons Policy 2016-2035).

 The Centre exists to promote healthy ageing and independence of older persons through the provision of services and programmes.

-- We promote empowerment of older persons.
+- We promote an active, secure and healthy lifestyle for older persons.

 What We Do

 We provide social work intervention and case management services to older persons (legally residing in the Cayman Islands), which includes investigation reports of elderly abuse, assessments for residential care placements, advocacy and referrals to other agencies, as needed.

 We provide temporary and permanent financial assistance to older persons (legally residing in the Cayman Islands), which includes assistance with food, rent and utilities, conduct assessments to determine eligibility for health insurance and housing repairs.

 Ongoing educational and well-being programmes and activities catering to the needs of older persons.